ros-controls/ros2_control_demos/README.md

    ```
    **NOTE**: Getting the following output in terminal is OK: `Warning: Invalid frame ID "odom" passed to canTransform argument target_frame - frame does not exist`.
              This happens because `joint_state_publisher_gui` node need some time to start.

+The `joint_state_publisher_gui` provides a GUI to generate  a random configuration for rrbot.
+It is immediately displayed in `Rviz`.

 1. To start *RRBot* example open open a terminal, source your ROS2-workspace and execute its launch file with:
    ```